-Biliran boasts of pristine white sand islands and beaches that lie on its vivid and bountiful water, as well as beautiful rice terraces and majestic waterfalls that are tucked on its mountainous and volcanic terrains.
-Its two major islands – Biliran and Maripipi – are both consist of potentially active volcanoes while smaller islands and islets surround the two including the famed Sambawan Island.
+Biliran boasts of pristine white sand islands and beaches that lie on its vivid and bountiful waters, as well as beautiful rice terraces and majestic waterfalls that are tucked on its mountainous and volcanic terrains.
+Its two major islands – Biliran and Maripipi – are both consist of potentially active volcanoes.
+Smaller islands and islets surround the two including the famed Sambawan Island.

 Biliran is among the smallest provinces in the country, fourth smallest to be exact, and yet it is overflowing with natural wonders.

 It’s your time to shine, Biliran!

 Get to Tacloban City, the jump off point to the island province of Biliran.

 Philippine Airlines, Air Asia and Cebu Pacific fly from Manila and Cebu to Tacloban City.
 Those coming from Cebu may also opt to ride the fastcraft to Ormoc City or Palompon and transfer to a van going to Tacloban City.

 From Tacloban City, catch a van to Naval (P120 / 2.5 hours travel) at Van Van or Dup Tours Terminal in the downtown or in Tacloban Grand Terminal.
 You may also opt to take a local bus that departs from Tacloban Grand Terminal.

 You can book your seat from Tacloban City to Naval, Biliran and vice versa below: